Valentinas Antanavičius: Biography

 In 1962 he graduated from the Lithuanian Institute of Art.
 From 1962 he taught at the M. K. Čiurlionis arts school; also since 1988 the Vilnius Academy of Fine Arts.

-He is a painter (portraits of cultural figures), and print-maker.

-He is one of the most famous assemblage artists in Lithuania.

-His works of the main character, constructed in the form of the human figure.
-He is a member of "Group 24".
+Antanavičius was a painter of portraits featuring cultural figures, as well as a and printmaker.
+He was one of the most famous assemblage artists in Lithuania.
+His works of the main character, are constructed in the form of the human figure.
+He was a member of "Group 24".

-Since 1962, he has held 15 solo exhibitions.
+From 1962, Antanavičius held 15 solo exhibitions.
+He died on 20 September 2024, at the age of 88.